 With IoT, companies can offer an enhanced experience to customers: in addition to being useful, the products and services related to it have attractive physical and digital characteristics, and they can also be customized.

-In what areas is IoT applied?
+In what areas is Internet of Things applied?

 The impact of IoT is evident in a wide range of businesses.
 For example, the way products were made changed with the use of the Internet of Things (IoT) along with Machine to Machine (M2M) communication, boosting automation.
 This technology is capable of preventing or foreseeing failures and even making work safety reliable.